-If you have kids and if you have travelled with them, you know the situation.
+If you have kids and if you have traveled with them, you know the situation.

-After the third day reading gets boring – and either you already have found your favorite pizza place for dinner or you have given up searching for decent restaurants.
-And when the beach gets too boring or the kids need a break from the burning sun it would be nice to have som alternatives to beach life.
+After the third day reading gets boring – and either you have already found your favorite pizza place for dinner or you have given up searching for decent restaurants.
+And when the beach gets too boring or the kids need a break from the burning sun it would be nice to have some alternatives to beach life.

 Holidays should be something that caters to everyone’s interests – something all family members look forward to.

 And having traveled with my son myself I know what I’m talking about, when I say that it’s impossible to find destinations in Europe that combine it all – and are affordable at the same time.